4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name property of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 You can define where to get the row count in the optional *sheet* parameter using the sheet index (counting begins at 0).
-If omitted or if you pass `vk current sheet`, the current spreadsheet is used.
+Si se omite o si se pasa `vk current sheet`, se utiliza la hoja de cálculo actual.

 #### Ejemplo